stevenwortmann/CCAC_Capstone/Factor-model-Readme.md

 ## Factor Model: Visualize Yourself Project
-### Title:  Relationship of Sleep Patterns and Weekly Habits
+### Title:  Heart Rate and Calorie Exertion and Geospatial Data

 I am to see how my work, screen time, exercise habits and bedtimes all affect my overall sleep quality